 What is a blog niche?

-A blog niche is more than just a topic area.
+A blog niche is much more than just a blog’s topic area.
 It’s the approach you’re going to take, the audience you want to go after, the way you’re going to talk to them and how you’ll position yourself.
 A niche doesn’t need to be your passion (although it’s easier to stay committed to your blog when you’re passionate about it), but it does have to be an interest of yours.
 The best niches are exciting enough that you’ll be motivated to continually write, and accessible enough that you can build an audience.

 Does my blog need to have a niche right away?